c0d-0x/json_generator/README.md

 rotate_json_f(json_fp, "my_file.json");
 ```
 > [!NOTE]
-> I happened to be generating json data a lot, so i decided to implement this simple lightweight, libc dependent lib.
+> I frequently found myself generating JSON data, so I decided to create this lightweight library that relies solely on libc.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.